MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anonymizer.md

         ![Anonymization settings page.](media/anonymizer1.png)

-2. When anonymization is selected, Cloud App Security parses the traffic log and extracts specific data attributes.
+2. When anonymization is selected, Defender for Cloud Apps parses the traffic log and extracts specific data attributes.
-3. Cloud App Security replaces the username with an encrypted username.
+3. Defender for Cloud Apps replaces the username with an encrypted username.
 4. It then analyzes cloud usage data and generates Cloud Discovery reports based on the anonymized data.

     ![Anonymize Cloud Discovery dashboard.](media/anonymize-dashboard.png)